Lauritz-Uni/gds-projekt/README.md

 ## Basic model

 ## Advanced model
-Firstly you will need to the required packages downloaded to your device.
+You will need to install the required packages downloaded to your device.

-Before running the advanced model, you will need to run some of the smaller scripts to lessen the load of the preprocessed files, and to make them elligable for evaluation.

-Firstly, run the script 'tsv_to_csv_py' which converts the liar test set into a csv file.
+Firstly, run the script: 'Preprocess.py' which will yield the necessary data splits to run the model.

-Next, you should run the preproccesing as before, on the output csv file from the first step right above.
-This should yield a three-way split of the liar test dataset.

-Then, you want to run the script 'combine_liar_split.py' to combine the splits of the liar test data into one csv file.

-And finally you need to run the script 'convert_to_lesser.py' to reduce the size of all the required files that we need to train and evaluate our model on.
+Then you need to run the script 'convert_to_lesser.py' to reduce the size of all the required files that we need to train and evaluate the model on.

-Then when you have completed all these steps you can run the 'advanced_model.py'
+Then when you have completed these steps you can run the 'advanced_model.py' scripts and the results will be printed in the terminal.